Ttibsi/web-server-test/thoughts.md

 * Templating using jinja2 appears to be powerful enough for most tasks, and is battle-tested in repos a whole lot larger than this.
 There is enough documentation out there.

+### Rust
+* Working with `rusqlite` library doesn't seem to be too intuitive, although I'm putting this down to unfamiliarity as well - it seems to use a lot of iterators to loop through results from `SELECT` queries